 It has also come to mean finding random eggs in the hay barn, playing with goats, and impatiently awaiting the arrival of Champ’s babies.

 It means caring for the new chicks that will not only give us eggs but also lay our next meat chickens.
 Homesteading means learning new skills, facing challenges, and not giving up.
-It means realizing that you though you could do it, only to realize that you are more than capable of building fences, buildings, and fixing all the things.
+It means doing the things you thought you couldn’t, only to realize that you are more than capable of building fences, buildings, and fixing all the things.

 I don’t know that homesteading has a meaning.
 I think homesteading is a spirit.
 It’s the spirit of being less dependent on the power grids, grocery stores, and other commodities.
 These people who want to homestead do it because they want to be independent.
 Whether that is a completely or partially independent, is not the point.
 Homesteaders simply want to take care of themselves and their community.
 Which is what homestead means to us.